 Zoom Lecture by Yannis Spyropoulos with the topic "Janissaries in Ottoman Port-Cities: Muslim Financial and Political Networks in the Early Modern Mediterranean"

-The lecture is part of a series launched in collaboration with the Deptartment of History and the Institute of European Studies of the University of Berkeley for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
+The lecture is part of a series launched in collaboration with the Institute for Mediterranean Studies-FORTH and the Institute of European Studies of the University of Berkeley for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
 This is one of four ERC projects carried out by the research groups of IMS-FORTH.

 The JaNet project investigates the economic and sociopolitical role of the Janissaries in the 18th and early 19th centuries through their examination as a complex of interconnected networks in the ‘extended Mediterranean’ (including major Black Sea and Danubian ports).
 According to our thesis, in the period under examination, the Janissary corps became one of the main channels for the participation of various Muslim social strata of the Ottoman periphery in the Empire’s developing credit market and commercial life, as well as a gateway for their involvement in local and imperial politics.
 Moreover, it became a platform for the exchange of people, goods, and ideas between different localities covering a vast geographical area.
 When examined